openshift/runbooks/alerts/KubeAPIErrorBudgetBurn.md

 kubelets per description [here][5420801].

 ### Determine the source of the error or slow requests

+There isn't a straightforward way to identify the root causes, but in the past we were able to narrow down bugs by examining the failed resource counts in the audit logs.

 Gather the audit logs of the cluster: